-Someone said that art is everywhere around us, if we only know where to look.
-In Fort Worth, that's especially true because the city is home to a fairly large blend of traditional and modern art -- and a lot of it's free to the public.
-Here are 15 public art pieces for your viewing pleasure.
+In Fort Worth, art is everywhere you look.
+This city is home to a large blend of traditional and modern art -- and a lot of it's open and free to the public.
+Here are 16 public art pieces for your viewing pleasure.

 1. Tabachin Ribbon, City Hall